AFM Bahauddin Nasim

-AFM Bahauddin Nasim is a Bangladesh Awami League politician and current joint secretary of the party.
-He is a former Jatiya Sangsad member representing the Dhaka-8 constituency.
+AFM Bahauddin Nasim is a Bangladeshi politician and current Joint General Secretary of the Bangladesh Awami League.
+He is a former Member of Parliament representing the Dhaka-8 constituency.

 Early life

 Nasim has a Bachelor of Science degree from Sher-e-Bangla Agricultural University.
 His paternal grandmother was a sister of Sheikh Lutfar Rahman (father of Sheikh Mujibur Rahman), making Mujib his uncle and Sheikh Hasina his second cousin.

 Career

 Nasim started his political career by joining the Bangladesh Chhatra League.
 He was president and secretary of the Sher-e-Bangla Agricultural University unit of the Bangladesh Chhatra League.
 In 1981, he became president of the Madaripur District unit of the Bangladesh Chhatra League.
 He was the president of the Bangladesh Awami Swechasebak League.
 He was an assistant personal secretary of Prime Minister Sheikh Hasina in the 1996-2001 period.
 He was elected to parliament in 2014 from Madaripur-3 as a Bangladesh Awami League candidate.
 In 2017, he was acquitted in a corruption case filed by the Anti-Corruption Commission.
 He was a member of the treasury bench of the Parliament of Bangladesh.
 He is now joint general secretary of the Awami League.